WIDE RECEIVER

 WR | TEXAS | 5’11 | 180

 Strengths: Bond is an incredibly elusive pass-catcher with a natural ability to create consistent separation.
-He has true NFL speed and is super efficient getting in and out of his breaks.
-Bond is a dynamic playmaker with the ball in his hands who can provide another dimension on the field Weaknesses: Bond is slightly smaller in stature, but he plays beyond his frame, consistently inviting contact.
-He’s not going to give you much of a catch radius or contested-catch ability Bottom Line: If drafted to a unique, timing-oriented offense, Bond can be an impactful and electric weapon.
+He possesses true NFL speed and is highly efficient getting in and out of his breaks.
+With the ball in his hands, Bond is a dynamic playmaker who brings a unique dimension to the offense.
+Weaknesses: He’s slightly undersized and won’t offer much in terms of catch radius or contested-catch ability, though he plays tough and invites contact.
+There are also off-field accusations currently looming.
+Bottom Line: In a timing-oriented, creative offense, Bond has the skill set to be an impactful and versatile NFL weapon.

 Grade: Round 3